 - Oyster Sauce

-- Garlic (finely chopped) or use the equivalent amount of garlic paste
+- Garlic (finely chopped garlic cloves) or use the equivalent amount of garlic paste

 - Sesame Oil – sesame oil is not used for frying, it is used for flavouring.

-- Ginger (finely grated) or use 1/2 teaspoon ginger paste
+- Ginger (finely grated) or use ginger paste from a jar.

-- Cornflour mixed with a little water used to thicken the sauce after adding the meat (only if necessary).
+- Cornflour (not pictured) mixed with a little water and used to thicken the sauce after adding the meat (only if necessary).
 There is cornflour in the marinade which may be sufficient to thicken the sauce.
+You may know this as cornstarch.

-- Add the beansprouts and simmer for 2 minutes longer.
+Add the mushrooms and simmer for 3 minutes longer.

-- Add the pork and the marinade and allow to simmer for another 5 minutes until well-heated through and the sauce has thickened.
+Add the pork and the marinade to the vegetables and allow to simmer for another 5 minutes until well-heated and the sauce has thickened.

 Using fresh pork

-If you are using fresh pork, you will have to cook the pork first, before adding it to the vegetables.
+If you are using fresh pork you should cook it before adding it to the sauce and vegetables (after it has marinated).

-- Heat a little olive oil in a large frying pan and add the pork and the marinade.
+Heat one or two tablespoons of olive oil in a pan and once it is hot, add the marinated pork cubes.

-- Stir-fry over a medium heat until the pork is cooked through.
+Stir-fry over medium heat until the pork is cooked through.
 This will take between 10 and 15 minutes.

 - To test whether the pork is cooked, cut a piece in half.
 There should not be any pink showing.

-- Once the pork is cooked add it to the vegetables and continue with the instructions for leftover pork above.
+- Once the pork is cooked add the cooked pork and marinade to the vegetables and continue with the instructions for leftover pork above.

 Can I freeze roast pork in garlic sauce?

 If you are super-organised you could mix the cubed leftover pork with the marinade and store it in your freezer until you are ready to use it.
-Otherwise, just do as I do and chop the pork into cubes and freeze without the marinade.
+Otherwise, do as I do, cut the pork into cubes and freeze it without the marinade.

 You can freeze leftover roast pork for up to 3 months.
 Then, all you have to do is defrost the meat, whip up the sauce, add the defrosted pork, and simmer until it is well-heated.